 I keep thinking about you.
 I want to hang out with you again.
 I think about how I’ve seen you more than I’ve seen any of my other friends in the past two weeks.
 I wonder if that means anything.
 Maybe I just like you because I like things when they’re new, when I haven’t gotten tired of them yet.

 “I wish that my heart could eat away my brain, ‘Cause it swings in front of me and makes me insane.”

 When I get home I curl up in a ball on the newish purple rug in my room.
 It’s comfy.
 Slowly I come to realize that I’m laying on the floor in my bedroom.
 I don’t care, though.
 Sometimes being a girl is painful.
 Sometimes being alive is painful.

-And the holes will drag you under.”
+“Four corners make a whole, And the holes will drag you under.”